jromahn/ObiMAGIC/README.md

 - `12`: Input file for length/count filtering does not exist or is empty.
 - `13`: Input file for preparing final fasta file does not exist or is empty.
 - `14`: ObiWitch diagnostic plot was not created.
+- `15`: Can't find the input file for ObiWizard
 - `42`: Config file does not exist.
 - `66`: ObiWitch: ASVs are lost in the dereplication step.
 Two possible problems: RAM was too small or storage was to small.
+- `99`: ASVs could not be renamed, something is wrong with the mapping file (renamePattern.tsv)
 - `666`: ObiWizard: Sequences are lost in the assignment.
 Possible problems: RAM was too small, storage was to small or something is wrong with the sequencing length.

 ## Citation